debox-dev/Teleport/README.md

 ## Per-client message serialization
 You may serialize a message personally for each client

+1. Override GetDeliveryTarget
+1.1. return DeliveryTargetType.PerConnection
+2. Override SerializeForClient
+2.1.
+Make sure to return true for clients that should receive this message 2.2.
+Make sure to return false for clients that should not receive this message
+3. Optionally override PreSendServerForClient
+3.1.
+Make sure to return true for clients that should receive this message 3.2.
+Make sure to return false for clients that should not receive this message
 ```
 public class MyMessage : BaseTeleportMessage
 {